-Continuous Assessment Test (CAT)- 40 %
+Continuous Assessment Test (CAT)- 40 % End Semester

-Weekly quizzes to test understanding of course material Class participation and engagement in discussions Mid-term exam Research paper or project presentation
+Weekly quizzes to test understanding of Examination

+course material (ESE)-60%

+Class participation and engagement in

+discussions

+Mid-term exam

+Research paper or project presentation

+Required Reading:

 Shah, I. (2018).
 The Sufis.
 ISF Publishing.

 Vaughan, L. (1995).
-Sufism: The Transformation of the Heart.
-The Golden Sufi Center.
+Sufism: The Transformation of the Heart .
+The Golden Sufi

+Center.

+Recommended Reading:

 Ansari, S. T. (Eds.).
-Germain, K., Ansari, M., Brown, E. M., Sander, D., & Foraker, S. K. (2012).
-Alternative Healing: The Sufi Way.
-Ansari Publications.
+Germain, K., Ansari, M., Brown, E. M ., Sander, D., &

+Foraker, S. K. (2012).
+Alternative Healing: The S Sufi Way .
+Ansari

+Publications.

 Attar, F. ud-D. (1984).
 The Conference of the Birds (A. Darbandi, Trans.).

 Penguin Classics.

 Rumi, J. al-D. (2004).
-The Essential Rumi (C. Barks, Trans.).
+The Essential Rumi (C. Barks, Trai ns.).
 Harper One.

 Level 3

-Semester I
+Semester Ι

 Course Code ICM 31183

 Course Title Muslims of Sri Lanka

 Credit 3

 Core/Compulsory/ Elective Core

 Notional Hours Breakdown Theory Tutorial Self-Learning

-- provide students with an in-depth exploration of the historical roots of Islam in Sri Lanka - examine the various interactions that have occurred between the Muslim community and other cultures over time. - analyse the influence of colonialism on the development of Islam in Sri Lanka, as well as the significant role played by Muslims in defining the socio-political environment of the country. - cultivate a more profound understanding of the contributions, difficulties, and identity of Sri Lankan Muslims in present-day society by employing a multidisciplinary approach.

-Indented Learning Outcomes:

-- describe the historical evolution of Islam in Sri Lanka, including significant landmarks and figures. - recognise the cultural diversity, including distinctions in customs, practises, and traditions, within the Sri Lankan Muslim community. - identify contemporary obstacles encountered by the Muslim community in Sri Lanka, such as identity, discrimination, and political representation issues. - analyse the contributions and interactions of Muslims to the larger narrative of Sri Lanka's history. - examine the impact of colonialism and post-independence dynamics on the Muslim community. - assess critically the community's response to the challenges and its role in national efforts for reconciliation.
+Course Aims: This course aims to; - provide students with an in-depth exploration of the historical roots of Islam in Sri Lanka - examine the various interactions that have occurred between the Muslim - provide students with an in-depth exploration of the historical roots of Islam in Sri Lanka Islam in Sri Lanka - examine the various interactions that have occurred between the Muslim examine the various interactions that have occurred between the Muslim community and other cultures over time. - analyse the influence of colonialism on the development of Islam in Sri Lanka, as well as the significant role played by Muslims in defining the socio-political environment of the country. - cultivate a more profound understanding of the contributions, difficulties, and identity of Sri Lankan Muslims in present-day society by employing a multidisciplinary approach.
+Indented Learning Outcomes: At the end of this course, the student will be able to; - describe the historical evolution of Islam in Sri Lanka, including significant landmarks and figures. recognise the cultural diversity, including distinctions in customs, practises, and traditions, within the Sri Lankan Muslim community. identify contemporary obstacles encountered by the Muslim community. in Sri Lanka, such as identity, discrimination, and political representation issues. - analyse the contributions and interactions of Muslims to the larger narrative of Sri Lanka's history. examine the impact of colonialism and post-independence dynamics on the Muslim community. - assess critically the community's response to the challenges and its role in national efforts for reconciliation.
+Course Content:

 - 1. An Overview of the Muslim Community in Sri Lanka (Religion, culture, Tradition, heritage so on). - 2.
 The historical significance of Arab traders and their impact on early Muslim societies. - 3.
 The impact of European colonial rule on Muslim community. - 4.
 The historical dynamics of Muslim-Non-Muslim relations up to independence. - 5.
 The Development of Education in Sri Lanka: From Traditional to Contemporary. - 6.
 The Political Engagement of Muslims - 7.
-The entrepreneurship and trade activities of Muslims - 8.
-The issues that emerged in the aftermath of the Civil War. - 9.
+The entrepreneurship and trade activities of Muslims - $8. \quad \text{The issues that emerged in the aftermath of the Civil War.}$ - 9.
 The dynamics of intra-group relationships within the Muslim community. - 10.
-Engagement with diverse ethnic and religious communities - 11.
-Post-war reconciliation and role of Muslims - 12.
+Engagement with diverse ethnic and religious communities - $11. \ {\rm Post-war} \ {\rm reconciliation} \ {\rm and} \ {\rm role} \ {\rm of} \ {\rm Muslims}$ - 12.
 Strategies for nation development and empowerment as a Sri Lankan Citizen

 Interactive Lecture: The expert presents subject matter while engaging students with questions, discussions, and activities, promoting two-way communication and multimedia use for better understanding.
 Directed Discussion: Facilitated group discussions where the instructor guides students to explore specific topics, encouraging critical thinking, collaboration, and diverse perspectives.